 Total Minimum Hours 36 credit hours

+Core – 21 credit hours

+Electives – 12 credit hours

+Internship – 3 credit hours

 The Master’s Degree Program in Biotechnology is designed for 36 credit hours, which can be obtained in 3 semesters of study.
 The major will be available for full-time and part-time enrollment.
-Seven core courses will provide the foundation and basics before advanced work, including four electives and an internship, will be pursued.
-The curriculum is flexible and can be tailored to the individual student’s background, interests and career goals.
+Twenty-four credits of core courses will provide the foundation and basics and include an internship.
+Twelve credits of electives allow the curriculum to be tailored to the individual student’s background, interests and career goals.

-The core courses include introductory courses in biochemistry, molecular and cellular biology, introduction to biotechnology, bioinformatics, biotechnology and bioethics, Translational Biotechnology and a seminar on current topics in biotechnology.
+The core courses include introductory courses in biochemistry, molecular and cellular biology, introduction to biotechnology, biotechnology and bioethics, translational Biotechnology and a seminar on current topics in biotechnology.
 Most of these courses are part of the current graduate curricula in the involved colleges.
-Student will have the option to choose four electives out of a total of 22 electives that are contributed by five participating colleges.
+Student will choose from available graduate electives that are contributed by five participating colleges.
 The electives are organized in four different categories i.e. science, engineering, public health and business/law and the students will be free to select according to their interests and career plans.

 Students must maintain an overall average of 3.00 (“B”)

-CORE REQUIREMENTS31 hours
+CORE REQUIREMENTS – 21 hours

-Required Courses:

 GMS 7930 Basic Principles in Molecular Medicine Sec I & II 4cr

 BCH 6135C Methods in Molecular Biology 4cr